YuryChislov/demo-project/docs/Get_Started.md

     Run with '--info' to have all passing test steps and another useful information in your console!

     _Example:_ **`gradlew test -PchromeBrowserSuite --info`**

+    *NOTE* The first time you run the test suite from the console, it may take some time, because it will download and compile all the necessary components.

 ## Process to create Allure report